 The story begins in 1998 and reaches its climax in 2008.
 Fortune magazine ranked it among the top 5 most admired companies in the US.
 There were accounts of three meals served per day by leading chefs, a gym that was always open, free shuttle service and dogs close to their owners.
 It was Google who dazzled the onlookers.
 So how can other companies aspire to succeed like Google by implementing a culture of innovation?

 In my experience spanning various industries, the bed-rock of implementing a culture of innovation is usually the freedom that companies give their employees to accomplish meaningful results in their work life; a work life fulfilled with accomplishment, a sense of belonging to work, and a culture that rewards employees to behave and think more innovatively.
+These things in the workplace can be difficult, and they may not know where to start; Those struggling can visit Deputy for a handy guide on the future of workforce management to get help and advice on getting started on this. and bring about a culture change for the better into the company.
+Just remember that these are all components of a vastly improved employee experience in a workplace.
 So what are some of the levers to pull?

 Teresa Amabile has some interesting insights from her research on what motivates employee creativity, in her seminal book, The Progress Principle.
 Some of the key points are summarised below.

 Progress Breeds Happiness

 The research shows that people think more innovatively when they feel happy, and when they think highly of their projects, co-workers, managers and organization.
 The joy that employees get from work related activities translates into performance benefits for the company.
 The best way to make your employees think more innovatively is by recognizing their progress in meaningful work – no matter how small that progress is.

 Do You Want More Productive and Happy Employees?